 Magic/Faith and their verbals –

 In Wyvern Rising, a character casting a spell or prayer needs to use a verbal component.
-This is represented out of game by saying the spell or prayer’s name and its effect.
+This is represented out of game by saying the spell or player’s name and its effect.
 What this represents in the game world is a character’s personal wording to make the prayer or invocation manifest.
 Other characters cannot discern the name or nature of a spell or prayer based solely off of the verbal component.

 Dying and what is going on around you –